 Presentation at AADR/IADR

 Predoctoral Research Fellows and their faculty mentors are encouraged to present their research at the annual meeting of the American Association for Dental Research.
 Limited travel funds may be available for Predoctoral Research Fellows who are presenting this research.
-Selected Fellows may be chosen to represent Texas A&M College of Dentistry in student research competitions within Texas and nationally.
+Selected Fellows may be chosen to represent the College of Dentistry in student research competitions within Texas and nationally.
 If chosen to compete, the College of Dentistry will pay the Fellow's travel expenses.

 Thanks to the generosity of the Baylor Oral Health Foundation, financial support is provided for stipends and travel expenses.
 Funds available to support the PRTF, however, are limited and the number of Predoctoral Fellowships may vary from year to year.